Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 In epistemological terms, the proof elevates necessary theism to the status of modal absolutes, akin to Gödelian truths that transcend formal systems.
 The modal conclusion □∃x.Ω(x) thus serves not only as a metaphysical endpoint but also as an epistemological compass: any agent, human or artificial, that seeks ultimate truth must inevitably reckon with the necessary perfection of Ω. Moreover, Ω provides the ultimate anchor for AI interpretability: without a necessary ground, no reasoning process—however complex—can be fully intelligible.
 Future research could extend this to alternative modal logics, moral grounding in AI, or empirical tests via computational models.

-### 7.2 The Undeniability of Ω: A Necessary Ontological Complement to Gödel and Turing
+### 7.2 The Undeniability of Ω: Gödel and Turing as Ontological Premises

 Given the result established in Section 7.1, the denial of Ω cannot be maintained as a coherent alternative.
 The modal conclusion